PGCE Secondary Art and Design

 You will benefit from our collaborations with a range of arts organisations such as Freelands Foundation and the National Society for Education in Art and Design (NSEAD).
 We regularly invite visitors from examination boards to talk about working with exam boards, marking and moderating.
 We have strong links with the University's School of Arts and Communication Design.

-We also have an artist in residence (ceramics) who works with students on all of our programmes.
-We work closely with our partnership schools, and have alumni regularly bringing school groups in, such as The Emmbrook School who visit every year for The Big Draw.
+We work closely with our partnership schools, and have alumni regularly bringing school groups in for activities such as The Big Draw.

 Alongside the University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.